 Your brief query should outline your idea, explain why it's right for a Midwest audience, and tell us something about yourself.
 Please include published samples of your work.
 Manuscripts should be typed, double-spaced and accompanied by a self-addressed, stamped envelope.
 Writers who make submissions without a SASE will receive neither the manuscript nor a reply in return.
 Give us your daytime and nighttime phone numbers, or other way to contact you.

 Length of articles varies widely -- from a few hundred words to 10,000.
 We do not accept simultaneous submissions.
 We require a three-month moratorium on all pieces we accept.

-Midwest Today is a great venue for writers for whom exposure to a vast audience is more important than monetary compensation.
-The fact is, skyrocketing paper prices (up 100% since last November), have severely reduced our budget for freelancers.
-However, we do pay a modest fee within 30 days of publication on-sale date.
-We do NOT pay "kill" fees.
+Although we pay fees commensurate with our market niche, the realities of today's economic environment in the publishing field (skyrocketing paper, prepress and printing costs), are such that the compensation offered is somewhat modest.
+However, Midwest Today is a great venue for writers seeking exposure to a vast audience, and we are often able to arrange unique forms of compensation and various other perks that are incidental to the industry.
+These may include free travel to interesting locales, free admissions, etc. However, please be aware that we never commission articles on a speculative basis, and we never pay "kill" fees.
 Most articles we run are written by a small handful of experienced writers who have worked with us for several years.
 Please don't call our offices to propose a story idea, request a reaction to an idea for a story, or a detailed critique of your submission.
-We are unable to provide these, as we literally receive hundreds of queries from freelancers between each issue.
+We are unable to provide these, as we have been averaging over 300 queries from freelancers each issue.
 Our response time is approximately four weeks.
 Due to the large number of requests we receive, we must charge $2 for sample copies, payable in advance.